RocketRace/rocketrace.github.io/_posts/2024-11-13-museokortti.md

 categories: small programming
 ---

-Recently[^1], the finnish digital museum card application (Museokortti) has had a major overhaul.
+Recently[^1], the finnish digital museum card application ([Museokortti][museokortti]) has had a major overhaul.
 The update was split into an entirely new app!
 I got a little curious with the update, since it changed the way that users authenticate their museum card.
 Being an avid museum visitor and programmer, I decided to investigate how this new system works.

 <!--more-->